Caoimhinv/pands-project2021/README.md

 **plt.tick_params** formats the size of the tick parameters
 **plt.legend(loc='upper center')** places the legend so as not to obscure any of the data

-As lot of the same formatting is repeated in subsequent plots so I won't repeat the descriptions.
+As a lot of the same formatting is repeated in subsequent plots, I won't repeat the descriptions.

 ### Boxplot <a name="Boxplot"></a>